tldr

 /compact keep: current task, file paths in play, last failing test output

-This is a habit, not a tool.
-It’s also the single biggest improvement to session quality, not just cost.
-Long sessions stop degrading into confused soup.
+You have to do it; nothing automates it for you.
+It is the single biggest lift to session quality, not just line-item cost.
+Long sessions stop sliding into a confused mess.

 Tier 2: Install once, save forever